-Senior Preferred is a Medicare Advantage Health Maintenance Organization (HMO) Plan administered by Gundersen Health Plan.
-Senior Preferred has been serving Medicare beneficiaries in our growing service area for eighteen years.
+Senior Preferred is a Medicare Advantage Health Maintenance Organization (HMO) Plan administered by Quartz Health Plan Corporation.
+Senior Preferred has been serving Medicare beneficiaries in our growing service area for nineteen years.

-- In 1999, Gundersen Health Plan received approval from the Centers for Medicare and Medicaid Services (CMS) to provide a Medicare Advantage (MA) product to beneficiaries in specific counties in southwest Wisconsin.
+- In 1999, Gundersen Health Plan (now Quartz Health Plan Corporation) received approval from the Centers for Medicare and Medicaid Services (CMS) to provide a Medicare Advantage (MA) product to beneficiaries in specific counties in southwest Wisconsin.

 - In 2006, we began offering MA plans with Part D (prescription drug) benefits.